nand-nor/dedelf/README.md

 Use DEDelf to:

     1. Modify and Add ELF headers:
-        - Modify any executive header field
+        - Modify any field in the executive header
         - Modify any field in a specified section header
         - Modify any field in a specified program header
         - Add new sections / section headers